 Upon the successful completion of the Defense, the student must submit a digital copy (MS Word or pdf) to the MM Director.
-Please see the Appendix below for the Recital Research Approval Page.

 COMPREHENSIVE WRITTEN EXAM WITH PORTFOLIO

 During the first two weeks of the recital semester (or earlier if the recital is before this date), students must request a meeting with the MM Director to form a graduate committee.
 The committee will consist of three faculty members with a minimum of one being a specialist in either music literature or music theory and one from the student's primary area of study.
 This committee will evaluate both the recital and comprehensive review.